jrroosevelt/VS2PCG/Card clarifications M-Z.md

 # [Scarlet Witch](http://vs.tcgbrowser.com/images/cards/big/MCU5-012.jpg) and [Quicksilver](http://vs.tcgbrowser.com/images/cards/big/MCU5-010.jpg) (MC - MCU Villains)
 *Set: Mind & Soul*

-You start the game with both Main Characters and are only out of the game once both are KO'd.
+You start the game with both Main Characters (Scarlet Witch and Quicksilver) and are only out of the game once both are KO'd.

+**I Looked in Your Head and Saw Annihilation** prevents enemy characters from using a Super Power more than one more time for the rest of the game.
+This includes Main Characters that have Super Powers.
+Once Scarlet Witch uses that power, it will last the whole game, even after she is KO'd.

 ^(Source: Rule insert)